starlocke/botpressTree/README.md

 `get-paths` and `get-tree` IPC functions/messages do the work. `chokidar` events continuously refresh state, reactively, on the `get-tree` communication channel.

+**edge cases**

+There are two particularly special situations:

+- a given directory does not yet exist
+- a given directory stops existing

+In those two cases, the application will render "Status: 404 - Not Found" instead of a tree-view.
+When the given directory exists once again, then, it will be detected and its contents refreshed/rendered as a tree-view anew.

+Another special case is:

+- Rapidly deleted/re-created directories/files

+These present challenges to the file system watcher (chokidar) if operations are done in very rapid succession.
+In order to provide one layer of fallback, an extra `setTimeout` re-evaluation of the contents of each given directory is used, with a delay of 2.5 seconds, which should be sufficient time on modern SSD-based compute platforms for the vast majority of such second-chance updates to smooth-over small bursts that cannot be caught by the file system watcher systems the first time around.
+Very rarely, or, under extreme situations, there is a risk of "oh, the watcher and second-chance updater failed to refresh".
+Sometimes, it may be possible that: letting things "settle down" (ie: stop all the intense file system operations) and then doing one more small change to a directory of interest -- is enough to trigger a proper refresh.

+A "refresh" button may also be warranted to help with addressing such rare circumstances.

+The "View -> Reload" (menu) function might also be useful in such cases.

+**UX design considerations**

+As stated previously, only very rough "design" choices were supplied for this solution.
+An extremely constrained "300px" height limit is used to keep things from getting too tall and out of hand.
+It is expected that only a handful of directories will be watched.
+No provisions were made for watching several dozen directories -- they would simply overflow, onrestricted in their vertical growth.
+This is a limitation of "separation of concerns", carving away UX worries in order to focus on functional aspects at the core the challenge.

+It is presumed that more work will be done in the future to further refine the "component" when it has more mature UX context of operation and only then shall I be more interested in fine-tuned handling of width / height / overflow concerns.

+For now, the file explorer component merely "floats" roughly to the left of the placeholder "logo + title" section.

 **more details in code comments, sparsely**

 In a few places within the "newly written code" that I've produced (you can inspect